-The Corrs Buachhaill on Eirne lyrics
+The Corrs Buachhaill on Eirne

 Buachaill ?n ?irne m? is bhr?agfainn f?in cail?n deas ?g.

 N? iarrfainn b? spr? l?i, t? m? f?in saibhir go leor

 Is liom Corcaigh d? mh?id ?, dh? thaobh an ghleanna, is T?r Eoghain,